AkinnimiManuel/IT-Engineering-Portfolio/Troubleshooting/Perfromance-Isuues&Start-up/Performance-start-up-issues.md

 ![disabing-services](images/04-disabling-services.png)

 - Removed redundant scheduled tasks.
-- open task scheduler and review active tasks
+Open task scheduler and review active tasks
-- Identify unnecessary tasks
+Identify unnecessary tasks
-- I looked for software that has been uninstalled but still has scheduled tasks
-- Disable or delete the task
+I looked for software that has been uninstalled but still has scheduled tasks Disable or delete the task

 ![disabling task](images/05-disable-task-scheduler.png)